Tracy Slager, DO, ATC

 Please join the Alaska Academy of Family Physicians in congratulating Dr. Slager for dedication to family medicine in the state of Alaska.
 Her commitment to providing quality continuing education topics for Alaskan physicians ensures positive patient outcomes throughout the state.
 Thank you Dr. Slager!

 Each year the Alaska Academy of Family Physicians chooses from among its’ members an Alaska Family Physician of the Year.
-The award is announced at the Annual Meeting of the Academy.
+The award this year will be announced at a Fall Meeting of the Academy.
 The Academy is presently soliciting for nominations of Family Physicians who have made a significant contribution to their Patients and Communities.